jeffcarbary/tracking_app/README.md

 # Budget and Nutritional Logging App 💰  🌮

-A simple Flask-based web API for tracking transactions and categories, backed by PostgreSQL and Dockerized for easy deployment.
+A simple Flask-based web API for tracking budget transactions - later extended as a nutrition logger/tracker, backed by PostgreSQL and Dockerized for easy deployment.
-Enhanced to include nutritional logging.
+Initially was developed as a demo project but turned out to work better for me personally than anything else available so I use it in my daily life running on raspberry PI.

 ## Features
 - REST API with Flask